vgrichina/web4/README.md

 # web4

-Web4 is a new way to distribute decentralized apps.
+## What is web4?

+- Decentralised ownership and hosting
+- Content permanence by default, no more expired links
+- Offline friendly
+- Web presence controlled by user
+- Interactive mobile apps linked together as websites, no appstores

-You only need to deploy one smart contract using WebAssembly to host your app HTTP backend, static resources and blockchain logic.
+You only need to deploy single smart contract using WebAssembly to host your app HTTP backend, static resources and blockchain logic.

 ## TL;DR